NORD Summit 2026 Banner Ad

 Disease Overview

 Adie syndrome, or Holmes-Adie syndrome, is a rare neurological disorder affecting the pupil of the eye.
-In most patients the pupil is larger than normal (dilated) and slow to react in response to direct light.
+In most people with this syndrome, the pupil is larger than normal (dilated) and slow to react in response to direct light.
 Absent or poor tendon reflexes are also associated with this disorder.
-In most individuals, the cause is unknown (idiopathic), but Adie syndrome can occur as due to other conditions such as trauma, surgery, lack of blood flow (ischemia) or infection.
+In most cases, the cause is unknown (idiopathic), but Adie syndrome can occur due to other conditions such as trauma, surgery, lack of blood flow (ischemia) or infection.
 In rare cases localized disturbance of sweat secretion is associated with Adie syndrome (Ross syndrome).
-Adie syndrome involves a usually non progressive and limited damage to the autonomic nervous system, which is the portion of the nervous system that controls or regulates certain involuntary body functions including the reaction of the pupils to stimuli.

-The term Adie syndrome is used when both abnormalities of the pupil and loss of deep tendon reflexes are present.
+The term Adie syndrome is used when abnormalities of the pupil and loss of deep tendon reflexes are present.
 However, these findings may not develop at the same time.
 When only abnormalities affecting the pupil are present, the disorder may be referred to as Adie’s pupil, Adie’s tonic pupil or, most commonly, tonic pupil.
 When a person’s pupils are of unequal size, the term anisocoria may be used.

 • Next section >